 It took me only 5 minutes and cost only $1.50 for each door!

 We deal primarily with feral & stray finds.
-Kittens & cats caught off the streets, out of the woods, sewers and more.
+Kittens & cats may be caught off the streets, out of the woods, sewers, etc..
 Coming from a life of survival they are mostly feral, however young cats and kittens quickly come around.
 Many adults do too, it just takes time.
-The cats and kittens that come around and want to be loved, get attention and be spoiled by people will then need to be Indoor Cats & Kittens.
+The cats and kittens that come around and want to be loved, get attention, and be spoiled by people will then need to be Indoor Cats & Kittens.
 However there are always a few cats that don't come around and just don't want to have anything to do with people or inside.
 These cats thrive outside in an area that is safe for them.
 Barns, farms, rural areas and such are always best.
 We never want to put them back into a dangerous situation.

-You will need to register your cat in the county you reside.
+You will need to register your cat with the county government in the you reside in.
 Typically you will need to complete a standardized form, pay a small fee, and provide copies of your adoption contract and a rabies vaccination certificate if applicable.

-Call your cat to the litter box from a variety of places around the house.
-When your cat gets to the box scratch the litter to get her/him interested.
-Encourage your cat to hop into a little box and praise her/him when he/she does so.
+Immediately upon bringing your new cat home, call the cat to the litter box and use the scoop to scratch the litter to get her/him interested.
+Encourage your cat to hop into the litter box and praise her/him if he/she does so.
 Even if your new pet does not potty, she/he is learning that the litter box is a great and clean place to be.
 Praise your cat if your cat does potty.
 Cats want to keep clean so litter training should be easy.
 However cats do have preferences.
 Some may not like covered litter boxes or scented litter, or perhaps the dust is too much for them.
 Try a few different brands to see if one works better then the others for you and your kitty.
 Having a litter box that has high walls to keep the litter in will help keep you happy too.
-So when choosing your litter box, remember to think about the many aspects of the box, and your kitties litter box habits too.
+So when choosing your litter box, remember to think about the many aspects of the box, and your cat's litter box preferences too.
+If your car begins going potty outside the box, they may be in pain when pottying.
+Contact your vet.

-There are many different types of litter boxes, tall, long, big, wide, small, round, square, enclosed, open and more!
+There are many different types of litter boxes: tall, long, big, wide, small, round, triangular for corners, square, enclosed, open and more!
 Choose one large enough for the cat to walk in to, stretch out, turn around and stand up in.
 They should not feel trapped or crowded, unable to scratch freely.
 Some cats may not use a litter box that is enclosed with a lid.
 Try providing several types of litter boxes and litter if necessary to find out which type your cat prefers.
 Cats are creatures of habit.
 Once you find the kind of litter, type of box, and location in your home that your cat likes, stick with it!
-As mentioned before, also remember to take your cats habits in mind.
+As mentioned before, also remember to keep your cat's habits in mind.
 Tall sided litter boxes are preferred since they help keep the litter in better, preventing a mess for you to need to clean up.

 Kittens are the inevitable result of not spaying a female cat.
 In Maryland we typically see litters first appearing around early April or May with about 3-5 kittens per litter.
 If the kittens are born early in the season, removed from the litter or die, the unspayed cat will likely produce another litter before the end of the year.
 A female cat can become pregnant at as early as 4 months of age and produce kittens at 6 months.
 Gestation is only 2 months long.